Shekhupura Punjab, Pakistan Travel Guide

 Local public parks provide green spaces for residents.
 The Hiran Minar complex itself includes expansive grounds and a large water tank, offering a pleasant outdoor environment.

 The flat agricultural plains offer an unique rural landscape, notably during harvest seasons.
-No specific elevated scenic viewpoints or dramatic natural wonders exist in the immediate vicinity of Sheikhupura.
+No specific elevated scenic viewpoints or breathtaking natural wonders exist in the immediate vicinity of Sheikhupura.
 The beauty comes from the vastness of the cultivated land.

 Sheikhupura is an inland city with flat terrain.